• Level of education

 Objectives

-The main aim of this module is to introduce students to the rigors of quantitative observation in coastal environments, and enable them to master the configuration and handling of the leading measurement equipment in coastal hydro-morphodynamics (pressure meters, ADV, current profilers, anemometers, barometers, GNSS RTK devices).
-The second objective is to enable the acquisition of a set of skills in terms of coastal hydro-morphodynamic data analysis (calculation of representative parameters, time series statistics, Fourier and wavelet spectral analysis).
-The third objective of this module is to get to grips with the GNAT (Gnat are Nearshore Advanced Tools) open source processing suite, entirely dedicated to the processing of nearshore hydrodynamic data for academic research and engineering.
+The main objective of this module is to introduce students to the rigors of quantitative observation in coastal environments and enable them to master the configuration and handling of key measurement equipment used in coastal hydromorphodynamics (pressure gauge, ADV, current profilers, anemometer, barometer, GNSS RTK devices).
+The second objective is to enable students to acquire a set of skills in the analysis of coastal hydro-morphodynamic data (calculation of representative parameters, time series statistics, Fourier and wavelet spectral analysis).
+The third objective of this module is to learn how to use the open source GNAT (Gnat are Nearshore Advanced Tools) processing suite, which is entirely dedicated to the processing of coastal hydrodynamic data for academic research and engineering.

 Read more

-This module is by no means reserved for students with a strong physics background.
-Very practical, based on the handling of measuring equipment, it essentially requires a good sense of organization and a taste for outdoor work.
+This module is by no means reserved for students with a strong background in physics.
+It is very practical, based on working with measuring equipment, and essentially requires good organizational skills and an enjoyment of outdoor work.

-A prior introduction to Python is required to use the GNAT processing tools.
+Prior knowledge of Python is required to use GNAT processing tools.

-The GNAT tool will have been installed before the start of the module, as part of the introduction to the Python language, or the personal student project.
-This is a prerequisite for the module to run smoothly.
+The GNAT tool must be installed before the start of the module, during the introduction to Python or the student's personal project.
+This prerequisite is essential for the module to run smoothly.

 Recommended prerequisites: